pragmint/open-practices/capabilities/working-in-small-batches.md

 Hold sessions that give teams an opportunity to practice decomposing features and break down user stories into small, independently valuable increments.
 This will likely push teams out of their comfort zone.
 But it's *good* to push teams to slice too much -- it's useful to know what "too much" looks like.
 Without opening their minds to new ways of slicing work, teams can easily revert to the original scope.

-### Instrument Your System With Telemetry
+### Instrument Systems With Telemetry Data

 To understand which batch to target next, it's useful to measure the value your system is creating.
 Instrument key parts of your application with telemetry data to gain real-time insights into usage patterns, performance bottlenecks, and opportunities to prioritize impactful changes.

 ### Use Feature Toggles to Integrate More Frequently

 When teams can toggle features on or off, they can separate deployment from release and safely integrate changes while development is ongoing.
 This functionality also encourages the habit of splicing in small changes.
 Feature toggles are designed to be short-lived; avoid cluttering the codebase with long-term toggles by planning their removal once the feature has proven its value.

-### Branch by Abstraction to Integrate More Frequently

 Branch by Abstraction, a technique popularized by Martin Fowler, delivers a similar outcome as feature toggles.
 Teams typically prefer Branch by Abstraction when undertaking complex refactoring of legacy systems, extensive architectural changes, or replacing critical infrastructure where incremental transition is necessary.
 Feature toggles are meant to be short-lived, whereas Branch by Abstraction provides a path to permanently evolving the codebase without lingering conditional logic.

 ## Adjacent Capabilities